liangjunhello/C-ResNet/README.md

 In addition, CUDA 10.2 and cuDNN 7.6.5 have been used.
 We experimented on four Tesla V100.

 ## Reference
-If you make advantage of the GAT model in your research, please cite the following in your manuscript:
+If you make advantage of the C-resnet model in your research, please cite the following in your manuscript:

 ```
 @article{